visheshvashista/test/README.md

 # Project: Data Warehouse with Redshift

 Udacity Data Engineering Nanodegree.
-Songs and User log data is to be loaded in to Dataware house ( Redshift) for processing.
+Songs and User log data is to be loaded in to Datawarehouse (Redshift) for processing.
 The data is loaded in to staging tables and then moved to dimension and fact tables.

 ## Files